varmaaman229/VisionCursor/README.md

-# Computer Vision based Virtual Mouse for hands free computer interaction

-The proposed project aims to develop a hands-free computer interaction system, specifically a computer vision-based virtual mouse, that can be controlled using head movements.
-The system is intended to improve accessibility for individuals with limited or no use of their hands, such as those with spinal cord injuries or neuromuscular disorders.
-The virtual mouse will track the movement of the user's head and convert it into mouse movements on the screen.
-The project has the potential to enhance user experience in gaming or virtual reality applications where hands-free interaction is desirable.
-The development of a real-world system based on similar principles brings us one step closer to realising the fictional technology depicted in popular culture.
-The project requires the development of a robust computer vision algorithm, integration of the virtual mouse system with existing operating systems and software applications, and implementation of a user-friendly interface for configuring and calibrating the system to suit individual user needs.
-The system has the potential to increase independence and improve the quality of life for individuals with disabilities.
+# Real-Time Face Detection For Improved Survellance and Access Control

+**Description:** VisionMouse aims to develop a computer vision-based virtual mouse controlled by head movements to improve accessibility for individuals with disabilities.
+This system tracks head movements and converts them into mouse movements on the screen, enhancing user experience in applications such as gaming and virtual reality.

+**Objectives:**
+1. Develop a robust computer vision algorithm for head movement tracking.
+2. Integrate the system with existing operating systems and applications.
+3. Implement a user-friendly interface for configuration and calibration.

+**Key Features:**
+- Real-time head movement tracking.
+- Mouse control via head movements.
+- User configuration settings.
+- Cross-platform compatibility.
+- Enhanced accessibility.

+**Impact:** VisionMouse can significantly increase independence and improve the quality of life for individuals with disabilities, providing an alternative input method and enabling hands-free interaction with computers.

+**Conclusion:** VisionMouse leverages advanced computer vision techniques to create a practical, impactful tool that brings us closer to the fictional technology seen in popular culture, benefiting those in need of alternative input methods.

 ## Working Actions